RMSLowside/rmslow/Drawings/User Preference Service/README.md

   preferences: "{
     'EVA': {
       prefKey: 'prefValue',
-      ... // continue for all EVA prefs; if a pref is not found, then the calling system (which will manage the default values) uses the default
+      ... // if a pref is not found, then the calling system (which will manage the default values) uses the default },
-    },
     'iServices': {...},
     'system3': {...},